andrewmoy3/DSAN_6600_final_project/README.md

 **Authors:** Andrew Moy, Samuel Villarreal & Xiao Xu **Course:** DSAN-6600 — Fall 2025
-**Instructors:** Dr. Hickman & Benjamin Houghton
+**Instructors:** Dr. James Hickman & Benjamin Houghton
 **Date:** December 8, 2025

 ---

 ## **Introduction**

 With the rapid advancement of technology, the healthcare industry has been able to capture and analyze more data than ever before.
-Among imaging modalities, X-rays remain one of the most widely used diagnostic tools, utilizing high-energy electromagnetic radiation that penetrates tissue at varying degrees.
-This allows clinicians to visualize internal anatomical structures, particularly dense regions such as bone, and identify conditions like fractures, infections, and pulmonary abnormalities without invasive procedures.
+Among imaging modalities, X-rays remain one of the most widely used diagnostic tools, utilizing high-energy electromagnetic radiation that penetrates tissue at varying degrees without a harmful intervention to the human body.
+This allows healthcare professionals and staff to visualize internal anatomical structures, particularly dense regions such as bone, and identify conditions like fractures, infections, and pulmonary abnormalities.

-Modern hospitals nowadays collect large thoracic imaging data.
+Modern hospitals nowadays collectively gather large thoracic imaging data every day.
 With the progress of machine learning and deep learning architectures, these datasets can be leveraged to automate the detection and classification of thoracic diseases, significantly improving efficiency and faster clinical decision-making.

-This project analyzesa total of 108,948 frontal-view chest X-ray images from 32,717 unique patients, provided by the U.S. National Institutes of Health (NIH), to classify the following 14 common thoracic findings:
+This project analyzesa total of 112,120 frontal-view chest X-ray images from 30,805 unique patients, provided by the U.S. National Institutes of Health (NIH), to classify the following 14 common thoracic findings:

 1. Atelectasis
 2. Consolidation